jinsenglin/openstack/monasca/README.md

 * hypervisor_id

+What is its interface?
+AgentCheck vs. ServicesCheck

+How does it submit metric? gauge() vs. increment() vs. decrement() vs. histogram() vs. rate()

 Does it need the corresponding detection plugin?

 If yes, does it add a new detection plugin or modify an existing detection plugin?

-If adding a new detection plugin, what is its type?
+If adding a new detection plugin, what is its parent class?
 Plugin vs. ArgsPlugin vs. ServicePlugin

 https://github.com/openstack/monasca-agent/blob/master/docs/Plugins.md#detection-plugins